I. Alabama got out-physicaled

 - Rocky Boiman

-Rocky Boiman is an analyst for Dial Global’s coverage of NCAA Football.
+Rocky Boiman is an analyst for Westwood One’s coverage of NCAA Football.
 Each week in “Rocky’s V,” the former Notre Dame captain and Super Bowl champion writes about five topics that have captured his interest from around college football.
 This week, Rocky and John Tautges will be in Eugene to bring you all the action as Oregon hosts Stanford.
 Coverage begins Saturday at 7:30 PM Eastern.